Core Guitar Classes

 - You are coming back to guitar lessons or you are self taught and looking for a fun social experience and opportunity to build your song bag.
 Take our How to Choose Quiz and place yourself in the core program.

 If your skill set includes those in the Guitar 3 description, or beyond, you'll want to stretch your playing in an Ensemble Class.

 Ensemble classes explore and perform the music of specific artists or genres, together in a multi-instrument band setting.
 Our diverse ensemble catalog covers the likes of Gypsy Jazz, Modern Country, Beatles, Beck, Blues, Motown, Women's Rock and much more.

-You already can play guitar, it’s a facet of your expression and now you want to expand your abilities with the guidance of our expert teaching artists.
+You already can play guitar, it's a facet of your expression and now you want to expand your abilities with the guidance of our expert teaching artists.
 We offer a robust range of specific skill classes including: Blues, Bluegrass, Fingerstyle, Pop/Rock, Jazz, Country, Old Time, World Music and more.
 There are also classes that address distinct elements of guitar playing: Fingerboard Theory, Lead, Rhythm, Fingerpicking, Flatpicking, Slide, Chord Vocabulary, Electric Guitar, Bass and others.
-Give us a call and we’ll help you meet your goals.

 You are a guitar player looking for instruction to further your creative output.
 By all means, many of the Ensembles, Skills and Theory offerings suggested above can assist in achieving your objectives.
 In addition, Old Town School provides a rich curriculum in Songwriting.
 Our classes and workshops are led by accomplished songsmiths that furnish a welcoming environment to help launch creative juices.